 - In the electrical power system, there are three main types of load first one is resistive, the second one is capacitive and the third one is inductive.

-- We will connect all these three loads with the synchronous generator and will see their effect and will draw their phasor diagram.
+- We will connect all three loads with the synchronous generator and will see their effect and draw their phasor diagram.

 Phasor Diagram of a Synchronous Generator at Unity P.F